Story at a glance:

 Cons of Timbercrete

 • Low load-bearing capacity.
-Compared to concrete, Timbercrete has a much lower load-bearing capacity, which means it can’t be used for structural support.
+Compared to concrete Timbercrete has a much lower load-bearing capacity, which means it can’t be used for structural support.

 • Requires precise mixing.
 In order for Timbercrete to be structurally sound it needs to be mixed correctly.
-Considering that Timbercrete is a relatively new material, there aren’t many guides detailing the precise mixing process.
+Considering Timbercrete is a relatively new material, there aren’t many guides detailing the precise mixing process.

-9. Sheep’s Wool
+13. Sheep’s Wool

 Wool has also been used as a sustainable alternative to synthetic-fiber carpets, as it requires less electricity to manufacture and doesn’t include any harmful chemicals.
 In recent years, companies like Camira have even started using wool—in conjunction with other natural materials—to produce furniture fabric.